Renting an Empty Property Out

 There are a number of ways of renting out your property.
-You could place your own advert in a local paper or shop window and manage the property yourself.
+You could place your own advert in a local paper, shop window or use social media and manage the property yourself.

 It’s not a bad idea to join a landlords organisation.
 They can provide advice, support and regular information that keep you up to date.
 They can also provide training as well as discounts on products and services.